elearning-x/certificat-ia/Part_1/1.1/p1_1_2_lab_correction_convergence_en.md

 plt.show()
 ```

-## Strong Law of Large Numbers and Central Limit Theorem
+# Strong Law of Large Numbers and Central Limit Theorem

+Moving on to the second part, we will apply our knowledge of convergence to explore two cornerstone theorems in probability theory.
+We will not only understand the statements of these theorems but also use simulations to witness their practical significance.

 We simulate a throw of dice with a random variable $X$ of uniform distribution on {1, 2, 3, 4, 5, 6}.